27 February, 2020

 Additionally, knowing that for each authentication we always need to get some user data – we can keep user context as close to the proxy service as possible.
 The current diagram of our system would look as follows:

+How the service extraction looks like if we check microservices vs monolithic topic?
 Before we start working with the actual code, I would like to go back to the microservice definition for a second.
 As defined on microservices website, services should be characterized by:

 - High testability and ease of maintenance.